7hekaka/newcytosim/README.md

 # Cytosim

 Cytosim is an [open-source](LICENSE.txt) cytoskeleton simulation suite designed to handle large systems of flexible filaments with associated proteins such as molecular motors.
-It is a versatile base that has been used to study actin and microtubule systems in 1D, 2D and 3D.
-It is built around a cross-platform C++ core engine running on UNIX, Mac OSX, GNU/Linux and within Cygwin on Windows.
-The code is modular and extensible, making Cytosim a convenient base that can be customized to meet particular tasks.
-Some of the most common tasks encountered during a simulation project are implemented in Python.
+It is a versatile base that has been extensively to study actin and microtubule systems in 1D, 2D and 3D.
+It is built around an optimized C++ core engine running on UNIX, Mac OSX, GNU/Linux and within the WSL on Windows.
+This code is modular and extensible, making Cytosim a convenient base that can be customized to meet particular tasks.
+The standard pipeline encountered during a simulation project is implemented in a versatile set of Python programs.

 Cytosim has been used for about 100 research articles from the [Nedelec](doc/publications/index.md) and [other groups](doc/publications/biblio.md).